inverse/personal-site/_posts/2019-11-24-flashing-custom-firmware-on-a-gosund-sp111.md

 ## Preparing the device

-To be able to flash the device you must first remove a single screw which can be done from the back of the device.
+To be able to flash the device you must first remove a single philips head screw which can be done from the back of the device.

 ![Gosund SP111 closed back](/assets/img/posts/gosund-sp111-closed-back.jpg)

-Once losened you should be able pop off the top, around the translucent rim.
+Once loosened you should be able pop off the top, around the translucent rim.

 ![Gosund SP111 open](/assets/img/posts/gosund-sp111-open.jpg)

 As you can see from the diagram there are the soldering points exposed which we must connect the relevant jumper cables too.

 | FTDI   | Gosund |
 |--------|--------|